5 min read

 What is a service dog?

 As mentioned, a service dog is specially trained to assist people who have disabilities.
 The American Disabilities Act (ADA) states that any action performed by a service dog must be directly related to the individual's disability.
-For example, a service dog for someone with OCD might be trained to disrupt repetitive behavior.
-A guide dog for a blind person will help their owner navigate their surroundings.
+For example, a guide dog for someone who's blind will help their handler navigate their surroundings.